puneetkg/puneetkg.github.io/_posts/Ideas_to_write_about.md

 ~ how to have more self respect
 ~ how to be more confident?

+~ how i lost a hackathon, just coz i didn't think about the presentation

 What can you do to become more lucky?